Midtown Raleigh Meeting District

 Not only does the Crabtree Valley area offer excellent mall amenities, but also natural beauty, just outside of hotel doorsteps.
 Want to get some activity in?
 Crabtree Valley has quick access to the Capital Area Greenway Trail System’s Crabtree Creek Trail, where you can run, walk or bike through miles of scenic trails—and it connects to the Neuse River Greenway Trail.

-North Hills shopping and entertainment area offers up great hotels, including N.C.’s first AC Hotel and the Four-Star Renaissance Raleigh North Hills Hotel, plus some of the destination’s most beloved events, local shops and great food.
+North Hills shopping and entertainment area offers up great hotels, including N.C.’s first AC Hotel, the Four-Star Renaissance Raleigh North Hills Hotel and the Hilton Raleigh North Hills—just a short (free!) shuttle ride down the road from the action—plus some of the destination’s most beloved events, local shops and great food.

 North Hills Mall originally opened in 1960, but this major shopping area has come a long way since then, now welcoming visitors as a giant, open-air, walkable district offering more than 130 shops, restaurants, bars, spas, a theater, an outdoor live music venue and more.

-The Four-Star Renaissance Raleigh North Hills Hotel is a choice pick for lots of meeting and event strategists, with 9,700 square feet meeting space and 220 luxury guest rooms.
+The Four-Star Renaissance Raleigh North Hills Hotel is a choice pick for lots of meeting and event strategists, with 13,400 square feet of meeting space and 229 luxury guest rooms.
 The hotel completed renovations that bring in Raleigh’s character even more into the space, and attendees can’t miss the food and cocktails at the 41Hundred restaurant!

 Things to do and dining